Harlansburg, Pennsylvania: History

 The present firm organized in April, 1887, when David G., and Richard M. Ramsey purchased the general merchandise of J.G.
 Jordan at Harlansburg.
 The brothers are sons of Richard Ramsey, deceased, 1861.
-The brothers are natives of Plaingrove township, where they were raised and attended school.
-David G., was born October 4, 1853, while Richard M., was born on May 3, 1857.
-David was married to Miss Nettie Cunningham, September 2, 1878, and is the father of four children, all at home.
-Richard was married January 31, 1884, to Miss Lida Brown, and is the father of two children.
+The brothers are natives of Plain Grove Township, where they were raised and attended school.
+David, was born October 4, 1853, while Richard, was born on May 3, 1857.
+David was married to Nettie Cunningham, September 2, 1878, and is the father of four children, all at home.
+Richard was married January 31, 1884, to Lida Brown, and is the father of two children.
 Ramsey Brother's store is well stocked with dry goods, notions, boots, shoes, groceries, and everything usually found in a first-class general merchandise store.
 They carry an unusually large stock which they sell at the very lowest possible prices.
 The Ramsey Brothers have been long known in this part of the county as careful and honest business men, whom it is always safe to patronize.